 When customers enter the store, the first thing they do is scan a QR code from their phone at a glass turnstile.
 What happens next is a complex interaction between weight-sensing shelves, motion-sensing cameras, and a virtual shopping cart where everything is tallied up.

 While they aren’t retail stores, Venmo and PayPal enable millions of people to make simple payments each year.
-Roughly 250 million people use PayPal and Venmo, peer-to-peer mobile payment providers, to send money with a few taps on their smartphone.
-Common in offices, colleges, and now in Uber cars, these are fast, secure, and intuitive ways to transfer payments without sharing sensitive information.
+Over 350 million people use PayPal and Venmo, peer-to-peer mobile payment providers, to send money with a few taps on their smartphones.
+Common in offices, colleges, small retail shops, and now in Uber vehicles, these are fast, secure, and intuitive ways to transfer payments without sharing sensitive information.

 Venmo and PayPal both provide the option of using a uniquely identifiable QR code to streamline the payments process.
 So, if you picked up the lunch bill at the office, you can send out this QR code via Slack or email, and your colleagues can simply scan the code to pay you back.

-This process is giving millions of consumers confidence in the ease and security of using QR codes for payments.
-By increasing adoption of QR code-based payments, this is driving scan-to-pay in stores forward.
+This process is giving millions of consumers confidence in the ease, security, and sanitary benefits of using QR codes for payments.
+By increasing the adoption of QR code-based payments, retailers are driving the adoption of scan-to-pay as a familiar and accessible payment method for shoppers across the country.

 You may also like...